ZSendokame/File-Rod/README.md

 __Description__

-Flash Roth its a basic USB flasher...
+USB Roth its a basic programm to Backup files and delete folders and files...
 Like <a href="https://rufus.ie/">Rufus</a> but worst.

 # Video